streamingfast/blockmeta-service/README.md

 Welcome to the main repository of our project.
 This repository is organized into two main sub-repositories, each dedicated to a specific component of the project.
 For detailed information on each component, please refer to the respective `README.md` files within the sub-repositories.

-## Overview

-Provide a brief overview of the project here, including its purpose, scope, and what users can expect to find in each sub-repository.

 ## Sub-Repositories

 ### Server